 The National Museum of Contemporary Arts is open to the audience from 11:00 to 19:00 on a daily basis, except for Thursdays, when it is open until 22:00, and Mondays, when it is closed.

-There are many ways to reach the National Museum of Contemporary Arts, from any location in Athens.
+There are many ways to reach the National Museum of Contemporary Art from any location in Athens.

-Car rental: Τhere’s the option of renting a car in Athens with as little as 13 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the National Museum of Contemporary Arts and many other places of interest in Athens at their own pace.
+Car rental: There is the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the National Museum of Contemporary Art and many other places of interest in Athens at their own pace.

 By bus/trolleybus: The closest bus stop is “Olympiaki”.
 Check the routes and the official timetables on OASA Telematics.

-By tram: The closest tram stop is “Fix” on Routes 1 and 2.
+By tram: The closest tram stop is Fix (Route 6, Syntagma-Pikrodafni).
 Get a map of the tram here.